boozallen/sdp-libraries/libraries/openshift/README.md

 ### Updates were rejected...

 **Message**: Updates were rejected because the remote contains work that you do not have locally.
 This is usually caused by another repository pushing to the same ref.
 You may want to first integrate the remote changes (e.g., `git pull ...`) before pushing again.

-**Solution**: Re-run the pipeline while no other pipeline jobs are running that would deploy to Openshift
+**Solution**: Re-run the pipeline while no other pipeline jobs are running that would deploy to OpenShift.

 **Explanation**: After deploying to Helm, the pipeline attempts to update the helm-configuration-repository with the latest Git SHA for the pipeline's source code repo.
 However, if in the time between checking out the helm chart from Git and pushing updates, another pipeline pushes its own updates, then git will throw an error.

 ## FAQ
 ---